shrijadas/System_Dependency/README.md

-# Run the entry class DependencyResolutionFinder.java
+# Run the entry class DependencyResolutionFinder.java from the path

+# src/main/java/com/dependency/resolution/management/

 # I/P is stored in input.txt file